mcc-us/bookkeeping/_pages/chap09.cash.md

 ## Cash Shortfall or Overages

-Cash Short or Over account - An temp. account used to record any discrepancies between the amount of currency and coins in the cash register (bank, etc.) and the amount shown during audits or register tape
+Cash Short or Over account - A temp. account used to record any discrepancies between the amount of currency and coins in a cash register or during audits, etc.

 ![](/assets/mc-graw-accounting-course/chap9.cash/1.cash.shortage.png)